JimBoonie/ThreeJS_Sketches/README.md

 # Three.JS Sketches
-This repository simply contains a collection of short projects that I, Mason McGough, wrote in order to explore the features of three.js.
-I love my little red pot.
+This repository simply contains a collection of short projects that I wrote in order to explore the features of three.js and to showcase a little red pot I made in Maya.

-# SETUP
+# UBUNTU: SETUP
 ## Install HTTP server
 ```
+sudo apt-get install nodejs npm
 npm install http-server -g
 ```